somogibbs/debian-install/README.md

 # Debian-gnome install
 Main rig install of Debian linux with gnome desktop environment.
-A list of post install customizations are listed below.
+A list of post install customizations are listed after the inital install instructions.
 Includes commands to copy and paste in terminal and internet links.

+## Git and run the script!
+### Set up Sudo
+If you chose to enable root user during the standard.iso install, you will have to install and enable `sudo`
+At the command line enter `apt install sudo`  --then--  `adduser` (your-username) `sudo`

+### Install git and clone this repository
+`sudo apt install git` then `git clone https://github.com/somogibbs/Debian-main-install.git`

+### cd into downloaded folder
+`cd Debian-main-install`

+### List file and make executable
+`ls` then `chmod +x install.sh`

+### Run install script
+Type in terminal `./install.sh`

+---
 ## Post install WiFi setup
 Remove the Debian wifi manager with
 `sudo apt purge ifupdown -y`